wp-plugins/easyling-for-wp/readme.txt

 = Is the Easyling for Wordpress Plugin free to use? =

 Yes, 100% free.
-[Easyling.com Website Translation](http://www.easyling.com/website-owners/prices?utm_source=easyling-wp-plugin-admin&utm_medium=admin-link&utm_campaign=easyling-wp "") also has got a free plan.
+[Easyling.com Website Translation](http://www.easyling.com/pricing/?utm_source=easyling-wp-plugin-admin&utm_medium=admin-link&utm_campaign=easyling-wp "") also has got a free plan.

-= Will it work with my (XXXXX) theme? =
+= Will it work with my theme? =

 Yes.
 By design, it doesn't matter what theme do you use.

-= Do I need to have an Easyling registration? =
+= Do I need to set up an account with Easyling? =

 Yes!
 The Plugin is not worth much without an Easyling account.
-You can create one by visiting [Easyling](http://www.easyling.com/website-owners/?utm_source=easyling-wp-plugin-admin&utm_medium=admin-link&utm_campaign=easyling-wp "")
+You can create one by visiting [Easyling](https://app.easyling.com/login/frame/reg "")

 = What is that "linking" and how do I do that? =

-It is necessary to "link" your WP Installation with Easyling services so that the plugin can download the translation from the application in the cloud.
+It is necessary to "link" your WP Installation with Easyling so the plugin can download the translations from the Easyling application in the cloud.

 = How do I import the translations? =

-Once you have an Easyling account and you get some translations done, go the Easyling menu on your Wordpress admin and simply click `Retrieve Translations`.
+Once you have an Easyling account and you get some translations done, navigate to the Easyling menu on your WordPress admin and simply click
+Retrieve Translations.
 The process may take up to a few minutes, but it's safe to close the browser, it happens in the background.

 = Is it stable for production use? =

-We would like to think so, however there could be certain edge cases when the working of the plugin is not 100%!
+To date it has been tested with a standard WordPress 4.1 installation running Apache and MySQL on Ubuntu server, however there could be certain edge cases when the plugin is not 100% functional!
+If you happen to stumble upon such issue, just give us feedback and we’ll be happy to fix it.
-Whenever we hear about such a case, we jump on it and give a fix.

 == Screenshots ==